-All Bright Star Schools are closed campuses and students may never leave campus without an adult.
-Additionally students who are in the after-school program are not permitted to leave campus between the Stella Elementary school day ending and after-school programming without an adult.
+All Bright Star Schools are closed campuses, and students may never leave campus without an adult.
+Additionally, students who are in the after-school program are not permitted to leave campus between the RKES day ending and after-school programming without an adult.